Planning in trading. Two strategies for achieving goals

 - What is a trading plan you will follow?

-- What trading timeframe is better for searching market entry points?
+- What trading timeframe is better to use for searching market entry points?

 - What position size to open?

-These are the questions, on which it’s highly desirable to find the answers until you open your first trade.
-If you start trading and don’t have a road map, according to which trades will be opened and closed, then, in my experience, you won’t most likely succeed.
+It is critical to find the answers to these questions before you open your first trade.
+If you start trading without having a clear plan of actions, according to which trades will be opened and closed, then, in my experience, most likely you won’t succeed.trading

-You should also pay particular attention to strategic planning, especially if you are conscious of trading and set ambitious goals.
-All of this must be considered before studying technical or fundamental analysis.
+You should also pay particular attention to strategic planning, especially if you are being conscious of trading and setting ambitious goals.
+All of this must be considered before starting studying technical or fundamental analysis.

-In a separate article, we considered the principles of building a trading plan, discussed what points it should include and which elements of the trading plan can be changed, and which not.
-In this article, we’ll discuss planning issues at the strategy level.
+In a separate article, we have considered the principles of building a trading plan, discussed the points it should include and which elements of the trading plan can be changed, and which can not.
+In this article, we’ll discuss planning issues in terms of strategy.
 What targets does a trader set at the beginning of his career?
 And what are the strategies for achieving these goals?

-Trading as a kind of business.
+Trading as a type of business.
 Goals of beginner traders

-When communicating with traders, I concluded that most beginners, starting this kind of business, don’t have clear goals and consequently don’t know exactly how to achieve these goals.
+Communicating with traders, I concluded that most beginners, starting this type of business, don’t have clear goals and consequently don’t know how exactly these goals to achieve.

-Most often, beginners form goals really weird.
+Most often, beginners form goals in a really weird way.
 For example, they want to get some money when trading in the financial markets.
-This is healthy desire, but in most cases, a novice trader doesn’t know at all how he plans to achieve this goal, and acts at random.
+This is a healthy desire, but in most cases, a novice trader has no idea how he is going to achieve this goal and acts at random.
 Even if a trader has chosen the trading tactics and, for example, decided to trade important levels breakouts, that’s not enough.
-The main reason for loss of capital in the market is emotion, and planning is one of the effective ways to minimize its impact on trading results.
+The main reason for loss of capital in the market is emotion, and planning is one of the powerful tools to minimize its impact on trading results.

 Trading is a business.
-Now we’re going to talk about trading just as a kind of business you should run as seriously and consciously as possible.
+And now we’re going to talk about trading particularly as a type of business you should run as seriously and mindfully as possible.
 In this case, the first thing to do is to realize what you want to reach in the end.

-Suppose, a trader’s goal is to make a profit of $100,000 for three years using seed capital of $3,000.
-I define this goal according to the most beginners’ aims.
-That is, profit potential to investments ratio, as a rule, is just that.
+Suppose that the trader’s goal is to make a profit of $100,000 for three years using the seed capital of $3,000.
+I’ve defined this goal according to the most beginners’ aims.
+That is, profit potential relates to investments ratio, as a rule, just like that.

 How do traders achieve their goals?